 Remuneration levels for key management personnel of the Group are competitively set in order to attract and retain appropriately qualified and experienced directors and executives.
 Remuneration structures take into account the capability and experience of the key management personnel.
-The packages include a mix of fixed and variable remuneration as well as short and long term incentives.
+Where appropriate, the packages include a mix of fixed and variable remuneration as well as short and long term incentives.